Biblical Perspectives course

 experience?

-- In what ways are your understandings different now than before the module started?
+In what ways is your understanding of the Bible different now than before the module

 the five weeks?

-- Did you find yourself going beyond the work assigned to read more and to pursue some
+Did you find yourself going beyond the work assigned to read more and to pursue one or

 idea starters.